Shoe: Asia and Europe

 The ancient Greeks largely viewed footwear as self-indulgent, unaesthetic and unnecessary.
-Shoes were primarily worn in the theater, as a means of increasing stature, and many preferred to go barefoot.
-Athletes in the Ancient Olympic Games participated barefoot—and naked.
-Even the gods and heroes were primarily depicted barefoot, as well as the hoplite warriors.
-They fought battles in bare feet and Alexander the Great conquered his vast empire with barefoot armies.
-The runners of Ancient Greece had also been believed to have run barefoot.
+They typically preferred to go barefoot, with shoes primarily worn in the theater, as a means of increasing stature.
+Athletes in the Ancient Olympic Games participated barefoot and naked.
+The ancient Greek gods and heroes were primarily depicted barefoot, as well as the hoplite warriors.
+They fought battles in bare feet; Alexander the Great led barefoot armies in military campaigns.
+The runners of ancient Greece are also believed to have run barefoot.

-The Romans, who eventually conquered the Greeks and adopted many aspects of their culture, did not adopt the Greek perception of footwear and clothing.
-Roman clothing was seen as a sign of power, and footwear was seen as a necessity of living in a civilized world, although the slaves and paupers usually went barefoot.
+The Romans did not accept the Greek perception of footwear and clothing, despite having adopted much else of their culture.
+Clothing in ancient Rome signified power and footwear was seen as a civilizational necessity, although the slaves and paupers usually went barefoot.
 Roman soldiers were issued with chiral (left and right shoe different) footwear.
-Shoes for soldiers had riveted insoles to extend the life of the leather, increase comfortability, and provide better traction.
+Shoes for soldiers had riveted insoles to extend the life of the leather, increase comfort, and provide better traction.
 The design of these shoes also designated the rank of the officers.
 The more intricate the insignia and the higher up the boot went on the leg, the higher the rank of the soldier.
 There are references to shoes being worn in the Bible.
 In China and Japan, rice straws were used.

 Starting around 4 BC, the Greeks began wearing symbolic footwear.
 These were heavily decorated to clearly indicate the status of the wearer.
 Courtesans wore leather shoes colored with white, green, lemon or yellow dyes, and young woman betrothed or newly married wore pure white shoes.
 Because of the cost to lighten leather, shoes of a paler shade were a symbol of wealth in the upper class.
 Often, the soles would be carved with a message so it would imprint on the ground.
-Cobblers became a notable profession around this time, with Greek shoemakers becoming famed in the Roman empire.
+Cobblers became a notable profession around this time, with Greek shoemakers becoming famed in the Roman Empire.